BLUEBL0B/Secret-Sing-Box/cf-settings-en.md

 >
 > Instead of «sub», specify your subdomain and enter it in the script instead of your domain (e. g. sub.example.com).
 >
-> The first setup method may require disabling ECH in your Cloudflare account.
+> The first setup method may require disabling ECH in your Cloudflare account or switching DNS records to "DNS only".

 ### Getting Cloudflare API token
 Overview > Get your API token > Create Token > Edit zone DNS (Use template)